 And through the air their mingled music floats.

-In the first two lines the speaker states that at the exact moment the sun “forsook” or gave up, “the eastern main” there was a crack of “pealing” thunder.
+In the first two lines, the speaker states that at the exact moment the sun “forsook” or gave up, “the eastern main” there was a crack of “pealing” thunder.
 The two events seemed almost preternaturally determined to occur at the same moment The speaker feels like there is something divine about this sight and sound.
 The thunder is so loud and powerful it “shook the heav’nly plain.”

 Although a powerful storm can be frightening in the right circumstances, this is not one of those moments.
 The speaker sees the storm and exclaims “Majestic grandeur!”
 She is in awe of the moment and sees the wind as a soft breeze, or “zephyr,” which brings with it the “incense of blooming spring.”
 It appears as though winter is coming to an end in this landscape and spring is soon to be on its way.

-There are other elements of the scene which also speak to the narrator of spring.
+There are other elements of the scene that also speak to the narrator of spring.
 She can hear the “Soft purl of the streams” and the birds which are “renew[ing] their notes’ for the first time this season.
 The whole world seems to be preparing itself for a change and the lovely sounds of the world combine to make one “mingled” song.

 Through all the heav’ns what beauteous dies are spread!